Diary/notebook of Herbert Stanley Geldard - Part 3

 men existed of on the rations they carried

-out 0 which were augmented by food
+out a, which were augmented by food

-held by the unit QM's. that they
+held by the unit QM's that they

 were able to transport from S'pore.

-fairly high order.
+of a very high order.

 After 20 hours travelling through